 Media planners enter aggregated information into mathematical formulas to help them determine a media strategy to present to businesses looking to advertise their products to their target markets.
 This strategy includes the plan for which avenues have the best chances of reaching a target market most productively and cost effectively.
 Media planners can also act as media buyers, finding available advertising space and negotiating prices.
 They make sure the advertisements appear where and when they're supposed to.

-The BLS stated that the employment of market research analysts, like media planners, was expected to grow at a higher-than-average rate of 19% percent during the 2014-2024 decade.
+The BLS stated that the employment of market research analysts, like media planners, was expected to grow at a much higher-than-average rate of 20% percent during the 2018-2028 decade.
 Those who have graduate education and knowledge of multiple media outlets should experience better job opportunities.
 Companies were expected to employ media planners and market researchers in order to get the highest return on advertising dollars.

 Media planners research various forms of media to determine which types of consumers and businesses use them.
 They use this information to develop marketing strategies so that their company or client can effectively target the appropriate audience with effective advertising.
 They may also be responsible for buying advertising space and confirming that the advertisements run.